Cloud Computing is Green Computing

 What is 'Green Computing'?

-With reference to the Wikipedia article here, San Murugesan, in “Harnessing Green IT: Principles and Practices,” IEEE IT Professional, January–February 2008, pp 24-33., notes that 'Green Computing' can include "designing, manufacturing, using, and disposing of computers, servers, and associated subsystems—such as monitors, printers, storage devices, and networking and communications systems — efficiently and effectively with minimal or no impact on the environment."
+With reference to a Wikipedia article San Murugesan, in “Harnessing Green IT: Principles and Practices,” IEEE IT Professional, January–February 2008, pp 24-33., notes that 'Green Computing' can include "designing, manufacturing, using, and disposing of computers, servers, and associated subsystems—such as monitors, printers, storage devices, and networking and communications systems — efficiently and effectively with minimal or no impact on the environment."

 One of the reasons Mangoho advocate the use of Zoho's online, cloud based applications is because it reduces operating costs and delivers computing resources on "as needed basis", or put another way, potentially millions of people share the same IT infrastructure and use it and pay for it as they need to.